Using UX Design to Improve Customer Success

 Getting to implement this friction was great news as a Customer Success professional, especially during the onboarding experience.
 An overly simplistic onboarding design prevents your organisation from distinguishing between real users and those who just sign up for sign up’s sake.

-RELATED: Why the UX Mastery Community is Amazing
+RELATED: Join the UX Mastery Family

 Providing the opportunity for the customer to stop and think, be it through a chat interruption, an additional step in signing up, or one final insight into what a subscription entails before the form is complete, can help manage expectations before the purchase plunge is taken.